LarsEKrueger/bite/readme.md

 Please understand this software is in a very early stage.
 Many features are simply not developed.
 The architecture and the API of all modules are subject to (sometimes drastic) changes from version to version.

-One example of this are the various messages that show up during startup (e.g.
-`bite: cannot set terminal process group ...`).
-These messages are the result of an as-of-yet incomplete integration of bash.
-They will go away with the next releases.

-One built-in command that is definitely missing right now, is `complete`.
-This is deactivated along with whole completion mechanism.
-It should be available with 1.0 release.
-The 0.8 release contains a rudimentary mechanism that mostly works on file names.
-The 0.11 release will investigate an alternative mechanism to completion.
-It may provide a working `complete` command.

-Also, `bind` is also missing as the key-mapping mechanism in bite is not yet implemented.

 You are welcome to try it out.
 This section will give you an overview on how to download and build BiTE.